Skip to main content

 Rule 173-38-03 | Assisted living program (medicaid-funded component): enrollment and reassessment of individuals.

-(B) If determined ineligible: If ODM's administrative agency or ODA's designee determines the individual does not meet all eligibility requirements for the program under rule 5160-33-03 of the Administrative Code, ODA's designee shall not enroll the individual in the program.
+(B) Denial: If ODM's administrative agency or ODA's designee determines the individual does not meet all eligibility requirements for the program under rule 5160-33-03 of the Administrative Code, the following responsibilities apply:

-(1) ODM's administrative agency: If ODM's administrative agency determines the individual does not meet all financial eligibility requirements, it shall notify ODA's designee and send the individual a notice of denial and hearing rights under section 5101.35 of the Revised Code and division 5101:6 of the Administrative Code.
+(1) If ODM's administrative agency determines the individual does not meet all financial eligibility requirements, it shall notify ODA's designee and notify individual of the denied application and appeal rights under section 5101.35 of the Revised Code and division 5101:6 of the Administrative Code.

-(2) ODA's designee: If ODA's designee determines the individual does not meet all non-financial eligibility requirements, it shall notify ODM's administrative agency and, in turn, ODM's administrative agency shall send the individual a notice of denial and hearing rights under section 5101.35 of the Revised Code and division 5101:6 of the Administrative Code.
+(2) If ODA's designee determines the individual does not meet all non-financial eligibility requirements, it shall notify ODM's administrative agency and, in turn, ODM's administrative agency shall notify the individual of the denied application and appeal rights under section 5101.35 of the Revised Code and division 5101:6 of the Administrative Code.

-(C) If determined eligible: If ODM's administrative agency or ODA's designee determines the individual meets all eligibility requirements for the medicaid-funded component of the assisted living program under rule 5160-33-03 of the Administrative Code, ODA's designee shall calculate the individual's medicaid waiver program enrollment date according to paragraph (C)(1) of this rule and enroll the individual into the program according to paragraph (C)(2) or (C)(3) of this rule.
+(C) Enrollment: If ODM's administrative agency or ODA's designee determines the individual meets all eligibility requirements for the medicaid-funded component of the assisted living program under rule 5160-33-03 of the Administrative Code, then ODA's designee shall calculate the individual's medicaid waiver program enrollment date according to paragraph (C)(1) of this rule and enroll the individual according to paragraph (C)(2) or (C)(3) of this rule.

 (1) Medicaid waiver program enrollment date:

-(b) ODA's designee shall establish the individual's medicaid waiver program enrollment date as the latest date that all the following requirements are met:
+(a) The individual's medicaid waiver program enrollment date is the latest of the following dates:

 (i) The individual's basic medicaid effective date.